ArtSna/ArtSna/README.md

 ## Hi there 👋

-I'm Arthur, a developer and curious about how things work.
+At 22 years old, I am passionate about the programming universe, specializing as a fullstack developer, with an emphasis on the backend.
+I am always looking for challenges and ready to contribute my experience to the success of your project.

-### Interests
+### What defines me:

-- 💬 I started my programmer life with C# because of Unity 3D and now I program in several other languages (Mainly the Java and Typescript language)
+- **Backend Focus:** My passion lies in constructing robust backend architectures to ensure smooth application functionality.
+- **Fullstack Versatility:** I master both the front and back ends, providing integrated and efficient solutions.
+- **Continuous Learning:** I am open to new technologies and always eager to expand my knowledge to meet your project's needs.

 ### Some Skills:

-* Main Languages: Java, PHP, C#, HTML, CSS, Javascript, Typescript and Go.
+- **Main Languages:** Java, PHP, C#, HTML, CSS, Javascript, Typescript and Go.
-* Frameworks/Libs: Spigot/Bukkit, Quarkus, NestJS, Laravel and more...
+- **Frameworks/Libs:** Spigot/Bukkit, Quarkus, Laravel and more...
-* Databases: SQLite, PostgreSQL and MySQL.
+- **Databases:** SQLite, PostgreSQL and MySQL.-
-* Other: Nginx, Pterodactyl, Ubuntu.
+- **Other:** Nginx, Pterodactyl, Ubuntu.
 Kafka and more...

 ##